deepjavalibrary/djl-serving/engines/python/README.md

 The javadocs output is generated in the `build/doc/javadoc` folder.

 ## Installation
-You can pull the ONNX Runtime engine from the central Maven repository by including the following dependency:
+You can pull the Python engine from the central Maven repository by including the following dependency:

 - ai.djl.python:python:0.12.0